Brand activism

 Recent research suggests that for brand activism to have a positive impact on brand equity, organizations—both for-profit and non-profit—must demonstrate brand bravery, which refers to their willingness to take a clear, unwavering stance on sociopolitical issues, even at the risk of alienating some stakeholders.
 This approach helps mitigate perceptions of brand hypocrisy, as audiences are more likely to trust a brand that remains consistent in its activist commitments.
 Additionally, the concept of simplicity sacrifice highlights that effective brand activism requires more than just surface-level messaging; brands must be willing to make tangible sacrifices, such as financial investments, operational changes, or policy shifts, to support the causes they advocate.

 Current problems facing society typically drive companies towards brand activism. yet Sobande’s work explores whether these efforts prioritize social change or merely enhance brand equity.
 Once a brand sides with a cause, consumers expect it to not only support the cause publicly but also actively contribute to the cause's initiatives.
 This criticism highlights the need to hold brands accountable, ensuring that their activism moves beyond performative gestures to genuinely address systemic issues.

 History

 Brand activism is not a new concept, with early examples dating back to the late 20th century.
 Companies like Ben & Jerry’s (founded in 1978), The Body Shop (1976), and Benetton (1965) are often cited as pioneers in aligning their business practices or marketing campaigns with social and environmental causes.
 Benetton, in particular, became known for its provocative advertising campaigns that addressed issues such as racial diversity, AIDS awareness, and global conflict, often sparking debate and controversy.
 These brands emerged during the era of Generation X, whose independent and socially conscious values helped shape their approaches.
 However, these early examples differ from contemporary brand activism, which is shaped by the influence of social media and heightened consumer awareness.

+Relationship to consumer activism

+Brand activism is related to, but distinct from, consumer activism.
+In consumer activism, consumers, advocacy groups, or social movements seek to influence companies, markets, or regulation through tactics such as boycotts, buycotts, petitions, public campaigns, and consumer education.
+In brand activism, the company or brand itself publicly adopts a strategic position on a social or political issue in order to appeal to a group of ethical driven consumers.
+The two can overlap when firms respond to consumer pressure, attempt to align with activist movements, or use public causes to build legitimacy and brand loyalty.